 - Injuries to people

-- Making an application to depriving someone of their liberty
+- Making an application to deprive someone of their liberty

-- Events which stop the registered person from running the service as well as they should
+- Events that stop the registered person from running the service as well as they should

 - Allegations of abuse